ankittt20/calibr-lxp-assignment/README.md

 bun dev
 ```

+## Running the App
+Before running the development server with Chrome web security disabled, ensure you have Node.js installed on your machine.

+### Disabling Chrome Web Security

+#### Mac

+Open Terminal and run the following command to start Google Chrome with web security disabled:

+open -na "Google Chrome" --args --disable-web-security --user-data-dir=/tmp/chrome-test

+#### Windows

+1. Press Win + R to open the Run dialog.
+2. Enter the following command and press Enter:

+chrome.exe --disable-web-security --user-data-dir="C:\chrome_dev"

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.